sergisproject/sergis-server/README.md

 ## TODOs

 - Add ability to sort the tables of games, users, etc.
+- As Full Admin, on the Admin page, add ability to filter users by organization.
 - Combine all of the repeated code in local.js (sergis-legacy-client) and gameSocketHandler.js (sergis-server), based more on the sergis-server version.
 Put it in a single "shared" file somewhere in sergis-client.
 (Also, with this, make config.js vars regarding the location of stuff in sergis-client just point to the sergis-client dir and we can figure out its subdirs from there.)

 ## License